 1. Who owns ReachTEL Pty Ltd?

-ReachTEL is a wholly owned subsidiary of Veda - the ASX listed data analytics business.
-We are not owned by, or affiliated with any political party, media outlet, union or special interest group.
+ReachTEL is a wholly owned subsidiary of Equifax - the NYSE listed data and analytics company.
+We are not owned by or affiliated with any political party, media outlet, union or special interest group.

 2. Do you provide services internationally?

 Yes.
 Currently we provide Voice & SMS Broadcast services into Australia and New Zealand.

 Yes.
 We call land line and mobile telephones.
 The proportion of land lines to mobile telephones that we call varies depending on the location of the area we are targeting.

 4. Why have you called me when I'm on the Do Not Call Register?

 Firstly, we apologise for any inconvenience that our call may have caused you.

 The Do Not Call Register covers calls that are intended to advertise or promote goods or services and the Act has specific exemptions that allows market research calls.
 The ACMA website has more information on the specific exemptions:

 We are happy to remove your telephone number from our calling lists to ensure that we never call you again.
 To opt-out, simply head to this form.

 5. When will you be releasing a survey that I participated in?